vobyjs/oby/readme.md

 const o = $( 1, { equals } );

-// Create an Observable with an initial value and a special "false" equality function, which is a shorthand for `() => false`, which causes the Observable to always emit when its setter is called
+// Create an Observable with an initial value and a special "false" equality function, which is a shorthand for `() => false`, which causes the Observable to always notify its observers when its setter is called

 const oFalse = $( 1, { equals: false } );